Adrian Bushby

 Adrian Bushby is a recording engineer, mixer and producer.
-He works from his home studio in London, England and has recorded and mixed for artists including; New Order, Placebo, U2, Spice Girls, Feeder, Jamie T and Maxïmo Park.
-In 2008, he won a Grammy Award for his work on American rock band Foo Fighters sixth studio album Echoes, Silence, Patience & Grace.
-He was awarded another in 2011 for The Resistance (album) by English rock band Muse.
+He works from his home studio in London, England, and has recorded and mixed for artists including; New Order, Placebo, U2, Spice Girls, Feeder, Jamie T and Maxïmo Park.
+In 2008, he won a Grammy Award for his work on American rock band Foo Fighters' sixth studio album, Echoes, Silence, Patience & Grace.
+He was awarded another in 2011 for The Resistance by English rock band Muse.
 Adrian was given a TEC Award in 2008 for Outstanding Creative Achievement in Record Production and went on to win the Music Producers Guild Award for Single of the Year in 2010.